usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 .. _deploy-machine-image:

-Deploying an Amazon Machine Image
+Deploying a Machine Image
 ---------------------------------

 .. note:: You cannot deploy a Windows based appliance using the Deploy feature.

-You can only deploy a machine image to Amazon if you have AMP installed.
+You can only deploy a machine image if you have AMP installed.
 For more information, refer to the official `Cloudsoft AMP documentation <https://docs.cloudsoft.io/>`_

-In order to deploy a machine image to Amazon, you must already have credentials to access that environment setup on UForge.
-Trial accounts are not supported for publishing images from UForge.
-Only full Amazon accounts can be used.
+In order to deploy a machine image to Amazon or to OpenStack, you must already have credentials to access that environment setup on UForge.
+For Amazon, only full accounts can be used, trial accounts are not supported for publishing images from UForge.

 	1. If not already done, create an account for the target environment.
 For more information, see :ref:`account-cloud-accounts`.
 	2. Go to the appliance and click the ``Machine Images`` page.
 If you have not generated a machine image, you will need to do so as described in :ref:`appliance-generate-machine-image`.

 	3. Click on the arrow pointing to the right to publish your image.
-Select ``Amazon``.

 		.. image:: /images/machine-image-publish.png